News

 Why Traditional Recycling Isn’t a One-Size-Fits-All Solution

 You’ve probably heard the term “reduce, reuse, recycle.”
-It’s a great mantra, but it doesn’t capture the complexity of the plastic recycling process.
+It’s a great mantra, but it doesn’t capture the complexity of the recycling process.
 Plastics come in a variety of types, from simple PET bottles to complex multi-layered packaging, and not all of them are easy to recycle.
 For example:

 • Mechanical recycling handles straightforward plastics like water bottles but struggles with contaminated or degraded materials.